madrury/madrury.github.io/_posts/2026-07-30-all-of-nothing.markdown

 All of the following are true:
 ```

 That seems incomplete, we suspect the author wandered off to get some coffee.
-So we expect that `all([])` should produce an error, but it doesn't, it's `True`.
+Maybe we expect that `all([])` should produce an error, but it doesn't, it's `True`.

 So, here we attempt to answer why the Python developers chose for all of nothing to evaluate as `True`.
 We'll use this question to introduce a style of algebraic reasoning common in modern mathematics.